-Vaughn supports the department chair by monitoring courses and creating syllabi while also recruiting and training faculty.
-He spent a year as an adjunct before joining CCA’s full-time staff in January 2014 and currently teaches Introduction to Business, Business Law, Business Communications, Organizational Behavior, and Management.
+Vaughn spent a year as an adjunct before joining CCA’s full-time staff in January 2014 and currently teaches Introduction to Business, Business Law, Business Communications, Organizational Behavior, and Management.
 His previous career experience included eight years as an adjunct at University of Phoenix, Argosy University, Colorado Technical University, and DeVry University.
 Vaughn’s corporate career included 12 years at CitiGroup in its Finance department.
 His last position at CitiGroup was as a Financial Analyst for Diners Club.
 Vaughn received both his bachelor’s degree (in Business Administration Management) and master’s (Finance) from Regis University.
-He’s currently completing his doctorate in Higher Education at University of Denver.
+He has completed his doctorate in Higher Education at University of Denver.

 Affiliated with CCA since 2006, Welliver joined the college full-time in 2011.
 She regularly teaches composition and literature and also has led a graphic literature course.
 She joined the staff after spending time as a graduate student and teaching assistant at East Carolina Universtiy in Greenville, N.C., where she earned her master’s degree in literature.
 Welliver has a BA in writing, rhetoric and culture from the University of Puget Sound in Tacoma, Wash.